-The following transcript is an attenuated Q&A from my recent nine-page interview with Thom Chambers in the premier issue of The Micropublisher online magazine.
+The following transcript is an attenuated Q&A from my recent nine-page interview with Thom Chambers in the premier issue of Micropublisher magazine.

-JFM: I’ve gotten this question a lot, especially during our currently-in-progress 33 City Meetup Tour.
+JFM: I’ve gotten this question a lot, especially during our tour.
 It fascinates me that so many people are interested in this.
 I guess I never thought about how much money my favorite authors make.
 I never thought, “I wonder how much money David Foster Wallace earns per annum,” or “How do Denis Johnson and Don DeLillo pay their utility bills?”
 But I have no problem discussing it.

-Thankfully, I’m fairly open about the answer: when I left my old career I was already a multi-millionaire, and I have enough money to live off of the rest of my life.
+I’m fairly open about the answer, though: when I left my old career I was already a multi-millionaire, and I have enough money to live off of the rest of my life.

 OK, I’m joking, obviously.